RUPT:™ Rapid, Unpredictable, Paradoxical, Tangled

 - Building community, and true lasting interdependence.

-When faced with the complex challenges riddled with competing priorities, a problem-solving approach applied independent of polarity thinking can lead to the worst of both worlds: a move towards the greatest fear associated with each dimension of the challenge rather than the desired and greatest purpose of thinking and acting in terms of polarities.
+When faced with the complex challenges riddled with competing priorities, a problem-solving approach applied independent of polarity thinking can lead to the worst of both worlds: a move towards the greatest fear associated with each dimension of the challenge, rather than the desired and greatest purpose of thinking and acting in terms of managing the paradox.

-These are just some of the ways that organizations can approach navigating disruption and turbulence.
+These are just some of the ways that organizations can approach navigating disRUPTion and turbulence in a VUCA world.

 Learn more about 6 Creative Competencies for Navigating Complex Challenges or explore our related Workshop Kits:

-- creating direction, alignment, and commitment to achieve better results through leadership.
+- Direction, Alignment, and Commitment Workshop Kit to help you achieve better results through leadership.

 This article is part of our Future Fluency series.